-Washington To Trump: Don't Grant Russian Access To Americans

-Much of official Washington urged President Trump on Thursday to reject the idea that Russian investigators might interview a former American diplomat or others following a request from Russian President Vladimir Putin.
+White House, Following Backlash, Rules Out Russian Interrogation of Americans

+"It is a proposal that was made in sincerity by President Putin, but President Trump disagrees with it," Sanders said.
+"Hopefully President Putin will have the 12 identified Russians come to the United States to prove their innocence or guilt."

+Sanders alluded to 12 intelligence officers in Russia's military spy agency, the GRU, who were charged in an indictment on Friday that linked them to the cyberattacks in 2016 against political targets and state-level elections targets.

-The Senate was set to vote on a measure condemning that idea and individual lawmakers and others spoke out on their own.
+The Senate was set to vote on a measure condemning the earlier idea that the White House had held open — that Russians might get to interrogate Americans if American investigators were able to talk with the Russian suspects — and individual lawmakers and others also had spoken out.

-The former ambassador, Michael McFaul, says Putin is obsessed with an imaginary scheme to undermine the Russian government that McFaul supposedly conducted from the U.S. Embassy in Moscow and he is worried that Trump entertained setting this whole story into motion.
+A former U.S. Ambassador to Russia, Michael McFaul, says Putin is obsessed with an imaginary scheme to undermine the Russian government that McFaul supposedly conducted from the U.S. Embassy in Moscow, and McFaul worried about Trump permitting this whole story to take flight.

-Granting any credibility to that means the White House is "playing into Russia's hands," as Senate Foreign Relations Committee Chairman Bob Corker, R-Tenn., told reporters on Thursday.
+Granting any credibility to the scheme means the White House is "playing into Russia's hands," Senate Foreign Relations Committee Chairman Bob Corker, R-Tenn., told reporters on Thursday.

 Corker said that although the president has wide discretion to conduct foreign affairs, he might have gone too far in Helsinki and that he wants to question Secretary of State Mike Pompeo about the summit at a hearing next week.